svallamsetti/asn-label-edi-validation/README.md

 line items via `LIN` with `SN1` for quantities, and pack information from `HL` loops that contain `SN1` and `MAN` segments.

+Each QR block is checked against the EDI data.
+The validator compares `asn_number`, `po_number`, `po_line_number`, `part_number` and the quantity of each label with the corresponding pack or line item.
-Line item quantities are validated by summing all 1J label quantities for the same PO line and comparing the total against the EDI line item quantity.
+Line item quantities are additionally summed across labels to ensure the total matches the EDI quantity.